Like Dreamers Do (Mica Paris song)

 "Like Dreamers Do" is a song by British singer Mica Paris which features jazz musician Courtney Pine.
 It was released as the second single from Paris' debut album, So Good (1988), by 4th & B'way Records.
 The song peaked at number 26 on the UK Singles Chart.

 Critical reception

 Pan-European magazine Music & Media described "Like Dreamers Do" as a "mid-tempo jazzy single from this promising young singer".
+David Quantick from NME said "...this somewhat is not 'One Temptation' although it would do me if the weather was better.
+Time to wait for the album."
 James Hamilton from Record Mirror wrote in his dance column, "Huskily and quite jazzily sung tumbling and tapping 119 2/3bpm breezy swinger featuring Courtney Pine's squealing sax and some gospel-ish insistently repetitive title line chorus support".